uberFoo/dwarf/README.md

 dwarf is a programming language based heavily upon, and implemented in, [Rust](https://www.rust-lang.org).
 The language is interpreted (and slow) with a VM (fast-ish) on the way.

+dwarf was initially meant to be a simple DSL for another project I'm working on.
+As I used it, I needed to keep adding features.
+Soon it was pretty general purpose, and interesting, and fun to play with.
+I'd simply like to share it with the world to see if anyone else may find it useful.

 There is a [book 📒](https://uberfoo.github.io/assets/docs/dwarf/introduction.html) in progress.
 Check it out!